 When you think about the customer experience, you must consider the degree to which you will empower your organization to initiate continuous process improvement.
 It is continuous because you want people to act whenever they see a problem in the process of which they are a part of.
 The end result is individuals and teams working together throughout the organization to take action that will positively influence the customer experience.
-Make process improvement a part of your customer-centricity training plans so that everyone has the skills to effectively take action.
+Customer centricity and empowerment are key to process improvement, though it may require training so that everyone has the skills to effectively take action.

 Assuming that the people in your organization are fairly and competitively compensated, recognition can be a powerful motivator.
 Recognition is a public affirmation of performance consistent with corporate values.
 Therefore, recognizing people who provided an enviable customer experience reinforces the commitment to customer centricity.